-- Minimize the frequency and impact of SSOs by: - Cleaning all sewer mains by June 30, 2018. - Treating 50 miles of sewers per year to control root growth. - Cleaning "hot spots" annually or more frequently if required. - Repairing acute defects in the sewer collection system within 12 months of identification. - Monitoring water levels at 12 locations for capacity assurance. - Completing improvements to pump stations by October 15, 2022. - Reduce infiltration and inflow (I/I) by: - Rehabilitating 63,360 linear feet (12 miles) of sewer mains per year in specified subbasins. - Rehabilitating an additional 5,280 linear feet (one mile) of sewer mains per year anywhere in the City. - Inspecting and documenting condition assessment of sewer mains at an annual rate of no less than 10 percent per year. - Working with EBMUD to reduce I/I in private sewer laterals. - Inspecting and repairing or rehabilitating, as necessary, all sewer laterals owned by the City in specified subbasins. - Taking steps to eliminate high priority sources of inflow and rapid infiltration identified through EBMUD's Regional Technical Support Plan. - Performing other work required by the consent decree.
+- Minimize the frequency and impact of SSOs by: - o Cleaning all sewer mains by June 30, 2018. - o Treating 50 miles of sewers per year to control root growth. - o Cleaning "hot spots" annually or more frequently if required. - o Repairing acute defects in the sewer collection system within 12 months of identification. - o Monitoring water levels at 12 locations for capacity assurance. - o Completing improvements to pump stations by October 15, 2022. - Reduce infiltration and inflow (I/I) by: - o Rehabilitating 63,360 linear feet (12 miles) of sewer mains per year in specified subbasins.

+- Rehabilitating an additional 5,280 linear feet (one mile) of sewer mains per year anywhere in the City. - o Inspecting and documenting condition assessment of sewer mains at an annual rate of no less than 10 percent per year. - o Working with EBMUD to reduce I/I in private sewer laterals. - o Inspecting and repairing or rehabilitating, as necessary, all sewer laterals owned by the City in specified subbasins. - o Taking steps to eliminate high priority sources of inflow and rapid infiltration identified through EBMUD's Regional Technical Support Plan. - o Performing other work required by the consent decree.

-The City's Asset Management, Implementation Plan, and Sanitary Sewer Management Plan serves as its wastewater strategic planning document.
-Oakland conducts capital improvement planning over a two-year planning horizon but is updated annually during the budgeting cycle.
+The City's Asset Management, Implementation Plan, and Sanitary Sewer Management Plan serve as its wastewater strategic planning document.
+Oakland conducts capital improvement planning over a two-year planning horizon, updated annually during the budgeting cycle.